sakuli/Docs/content/enterprise_features/check.md

 ---
-title : "Check MK Fowarder"
+title : "checkmk Fowarder"
 date : 2019-09-12T14:16:04+02:00
 weight : 2
 ---

-# Check_MK Forwarder
+# checkmk Forwarder

 Add the forwarder using the [assistant](/docs/enterprise/#assisted-setup) or configure it manually: